Oedipus Rex (1967 film): Plot

 A son is born to a young couple in pre-war Italy.
 The child opens his eyes for the first time to see his loving mother and suckles on her breast.
 The father is motivated by jealousy, and believes the child will take away the love of his wife and send him back into the void.
 The soldier takes the baby into the desert to be abandoned, at which point the film's setting changes to the ancient world of Greece.
 The child is rescued and taken to the King of Corinth Polybus and Queen Merope of Corinth and raised as their own son because they are infertile.
 The child is given the name Oedipus.

-Oedipus (Franco Citti) grows up believing that he is the biological son of Polybus and Merope.
+Oedipus grows up believing that he is the biological son of Polybus and Merope.
 One day while cheating at a sports game an angry classmate calls him a foundling which enrages him.
 This torments and confuses him on the inside and plagues him with bad dreams and a feeling of ill omen.
 He asks his parents to visit the Oracle of Delphi in order to find out the opinions of the god Apollo.
 He travels to the Oracle alone.
 The Oracle tells him that his fate is to kill his father and make love to his mother.
 She laughs at him and tells him to begone and to not contaminate people with his presence.
 Oedipus leaves Oracle and decides not to return to Corinth.
 He deliberately chooses directions at random as he wanders in the desert.
 As he is walking down the sacred road of Apollo he is stopped by a wagon and some armed soldiers.
 King Laius who is on the wagon treats Oedipus as a beggar and orders him to get off the road.
 Oedipus hurls a huge stone breaking the legs of one of the soldiers.
 He tactically runs off with soldiers at his tail.
 Oedipus then kills soldiers one by one before returning to the wagon where he kills king Laius and the wounded soldier.
 Laius's servant runs away and survives.